 Wiccans believe in magick and the spirit world.
 They use magick to heal themselves as well as others.
 It is also used to achieve things such as finding a new job or home.
 They emphasize that magick should not cause harm and that it should be used for self-growth and empowerment.

-If you're interested in learning more about the craft, read How to Get Started in Witchcraft or check out the page Learning the Craft.
+Interested in learning about witchcraft?
+Read How to Get Started in Witchcraft or check out the page on Witchcraft.

 Who are Wiccans?